yfletberliac/rlss-2019/README.md

 ## Setup and Installation
 Guides for downloading and installing PyTorch and all needed packages on Linux, MacOS and Windows using Docker can be found [here](setup.md).

-*Note*: You won't need the `rlss2019-docker` image if you run the notebooks from Google Colab (Google Colab has it's own VM so you will just need to install the needed packages from inside the notebooks).
+*Note*: You won't need the `rlss2019-docker` image if you run the notebooks from Google Colab :orange_book: (Google Colab has it's own VM so you will just need to install the needed packages from inside the notebooks).
 Use the `rlss2019-docker` image only if you want to run the notebooks locally.

 ## Materials
 ### Deep Reinforcement Learning